frontendonly/builder-webcomponents/default/README.md

 # fo-web-component
-`
-Default webcomponent that developers can clone in-order to create a their custom element.
-`
+This is a base component that should be used when creating a new custom element.